vtellez/LockManager/README.md

-BringBack
+LockManager
 =========

-BringBack is a Free Software tool that lets you restore yours email, calendars and contacts from a backup server.
+LockManager is a Free Software tool that lets you restore yours email, calendars and contacts from a backup server.

 Released under GNU Affero General Public License